 - Your favourite subject, book, author, politician, actor, song, etc.

-Personal interview has maximum weight in the interview, you need to have clear objective replies and you need to demonstrate conviction and confident articulation.
+A personal interview has maximum weight in the interview, you need to have clear objective replies and you need to demonstrate conviction and confident articulation.

-Second would be Technical Questions:
+The second would be Technical Questions:

 You are going for a bank job; thus, you need to know about the job and the industry.
 Please understand that interviewers are seasoned bankers and they appreciate you more if you talk in their language/ terminology.
 This section can have endless questions, varying in difficulty level.
 Some examples could be: